danprates/chatbot/README.md

 You can customize this description further or add more diagrams as needed for your project.

+> The diagrams in this project were created using PlantUML, a text-based diagramming tool.
+To visualize the diagrams, you'll need to install a PlantUML plugin for your preferred code editor or IDE.
+We recommend using the [PlantUML plugin](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) for Visual Studio Code.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.